Imperfect dark matter with higher derivatives: Avoiding caustics

 The idea that higher-derivative structures can prevent caustic formation has been appeared in other modified gravity scenarios.
-In projectable Ho\v{r}ava--Lifshitz gravity, it is argued that higher-curvature terms can prevent formation of caustics singularities \cite{Mukohyama:2009tp}.
-Moreover, several works make explicit the close connection between mimetic gravity and the infrared limit of projectable Ho\v{r}ava--Lifshitz gravity, suggesting a common mechanism whereby the extra mode sources non-geodesic flow \cite{Ramazanov:2016xhp,Babichev:2017lrx,Chamseddine:2019gjh}.
+In projectable Ho\v{r}ava-Lifshitz gravity, it is argued that higher-curvature terms can prevent formation of caustics singularities \cite{Mukohyama:2009tp}.
+Moreover, several works make explicit the close connection between mimetic gravity and the infrared limit of projectable Ho\v{r}ava-Lifshitz gravity, suggesting a common mechanism whereby the extra mode sources non-geodesic flow \cite{Lim:2010yk,Ramazanov:2016xhp,Babichev:2017lrx,Chamseddine:2019gjh}.